(keep reading to learn what happened)

 Not to mention the state of Illinois get a tax on it because they saw me giving away alcohol on TV that cost me $12,000.

 Time to move on

 Rob ended up selling everything possible and closing up shop.

-As of 2022, the old Dirty Rooster Antioch, IL location is occupied by a fishing/bait shop and bar named Musky Tales.
+As of 2023, the old Dirty Rooster Antioch, IL location seems to be occupied by a fishing/bait shop and bar named Musky Tales.